Agence-DnD/DndGoogleManufacturerBundle/README.md

 With Google Manufacturer Connector, you can:

-* Create a new Google Manufacturer export type
+* Create new Google Manufacturer export profiles
 * Configure and map each mandatory attribute from Google Manufacturer to Akeneo attributes
 * Configure and map each optional attribute from Google Manufacturer to Akeneo attributes
 * Configure and generate "Product Detail" and "Feature Description" nodes from Akeneo attributes